MartijnVanbiervliet/blog/content/posts/supercharge-your-terminal.md

 ```

 # Dotfiles
 In Unix, configuration is stored inside dotfiles and `.config` inside your home directory.
 You can store them on a Git repository or any other place where you can access them easily.
-I stored my dotfiles in a public Github repository, so I can easily clone them on any machine I use.
+I stored my dotfiles in a public Github repository, so I can clone them to any machine.

 ### Github CLI
 Get the GitHub CLI to authorize with private Git repositories.

 [Install using Brew](https://github.com/cli/cli?tab=readme-ov-file#homebrew)
 ```bash
 brew install gh